ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 	aptitude -vvv moo
 	aptitude -vvvv moo

-play NetHack on line at https://alt.org/nethack/
+play NetHack on line at [https://alt.org/nethack/]()

-The program rev which is part of the util-linux package reverses any text you feed to it:
+The command `rev` which is part of the util-linux package reverses any text you feed to it:

 	fortune | rev
-	.retteb hcum ,hcum ylno ... won thgir era uoy erehw ekil yltcaxe si esidaraP nosrednA eiruaL --
+	.retteb hcum ,hcum ylno ... won thgir era uoy erehw ekil yltcaxe si esidaraPnosrednA eiruaL --

-install `links` or `lynx` to browse the web
+Install `links` or `lynx` to browse the web

+Visit:

 	ssh sshtron.zachlatta.com

 Then compete!
 Use WASD or HJKL (vim) to move the specific direction.

 	telnet towel.blinkenlights.nl

+## One last thing to add

+How to get your terminal to have fancy colours and other formatting when looking at files _and_ how to remove this should you want to not have people get all worked up because their screen doesn't look like yours and you don't want to go down that path because it is really a rabbit hole for another time... =)

-## One last thing
+## One last thing to remember

 Before we move to looking at version control and a programming language you'll likely find it useful to save a list of all the commands that you have used so far.
 You can do this by navigating to a directory where you would like to save them and then running the *history* command with a redirect to a file.